bombs-kim/handmade_lstm/README.md

 # Handmade LSTM

-This is an LSTM implementation similar to `torch.nn.LSTMCell` with only using basic components of pytorch.
+This is a LSTM implementation similar to `torch.nn.LSTMCell` with only using basic components of pytorch.
 The goal of this project is to offer clean code that is easy to inspect and extend while retaining competitive performance.
 Arguably, it offers the most clean code that